Droog Design For Rosenthal “Experiments in Porcelain”

 Porcelain Stool by Hella Jongerius

 Experiments with the unfired and fired porcelain: flexible in the initial phase, as if it was a textile ribbon, strong once the stool is fired.
 The experiments are part of a project initiated by Droog Design.
+‘Porcelain is by nature malleable, soft and warm.
+I wanted a stool to express the true nature of the material’ — Hella Jongerius.

 A part of the Centraal Museum Utrecht permanent collection.